 For a demonstration of the usage of default values, see Default Values Sample.

 These are used in stored procedures which takes out parameters and in/out parameters.
 IN is the usual parameter we give to provide some value inside.
 OUT only returns a value from a stored procedure.
 INOUT does both.

 Validators are added to individual input mappings in a query.
 Input validation allows data services to validate the input parameters in a request and stop the execution of the request if the input doesn’t meet required criteria.
-WSO2 Data Service Server provides a set of built-in validators for some of the most common use cases.
+The ESB profile of WSO2 EI provides a set of built-in validators for some of the most common use cases.
 It also provides an extension mechanism to write custom validators.

 Long Range validator